Receive Our Newsletter

 Until his retirement in 2012 Paul Starkey was Professor of Arabic and Head of the Arabic Department at Durham University, UK.

 He read Arabic and Persian Language and literature at Oxford University.
 He has published numerous scholarly articles on aspects of the Arab novel and on particular Arab authors such as Edwar al-Kharrat and Sonallah Ibrahim.
 He is author of From the Ivory Tower: A Critical Study of Tawfiq Hakim (edited, with Julie Meisami, 1998), Modern Arabic Literature (2006), and was a co-editor of the Encyclopedia of Arabic Literature.
 He is currently working on a study of the Egyptian ‘generation of the sixties, in particular the Egyptian author Sonallah Ibrahim, to be published by Edinburgh University Press.

-He has translated a number of works by contemporary Arab authors including Dear Mr Kawabata by Rachid al-Daif (Quartet, 2000), Stones of Bobello by Edwar al-Kharrat (Saqi, 2005) for the European Cultural Foundation’s publishing project Mémoires de la Méditerranée, Turki al-Hamad’s Shumaisi (Saqi, 2005), Mansoura Ez-Eldin's Maryam's Maze, parts of Samuel Shimon's An Iraqi in Paris first published by Banipal magazine and Banipal Books, Mahdi Issa Saqr's East Winds, West Winds (2010).
-Also Jurji Zaydan, and most recently Adania Shibli’s We Are All Equally Far From Love.
+He has translated a number of works by contemporary Arab authors including Dear Mr Kawabata by Rashid al-Daif (Quartet, 2000), Stones of Bobello by Edwar al-Kharrat (Saqi, 2005) for the European Cultural Foundation’s publishing project Mémoires de la Méditerranée, Turki al-Hamad’s Shumaisi (Saqi, 2005), Mansoura Ez-Eldin's Maryam's Maze, parts of Samuel Shimon's An Iraqi in Paris first published by Banipal magazine and Banipal Books, Mahdi Issa Saqr's East Winds, West Winds (2010).
+Also Jurji Zaydan, and Adania Shibli’s We Are All Equally Far From Love.